vmstio/docs/content/about/source.md

 Among other things, our server-specific customizations include:

 - Customizing the Mastodon logo colors (if needed) for events like Pride Month, etc.
-- Raising the post character count limit from 500 to 640
+- Raising the post character count limit
 - Raising image attachment maximums from 8MP to 48MP
 - Raising the poll option limit from 4 to 6